 With a small but dedicated staff, the Institute began research activities under Matsushita's guidance, and in March 1947 published the inaugural issue of PHP.
 A monthly magazine devoted to discussions of ways to achieve happiness and improve society, PHP has since become one of the best-selling periodicals in the country, with a circulation of one million.

-Beginning in 1950, PHP activities were suspended for eleven years, but were resumed in the summer of 1961, and quickly expanded and diversified.
+Beginning in 1950, PHP activities were suspended, except the publication of the periodicals, for eleven years, but were resumed in the summer of 1961, and quickly expanded and diversified.
 In 1970, the English-language edition of PHP began publication.
-About the same time, an active book publishing program was instituted.
-PHP Management Seminars and PHP Friendship Clubs became important parts of the Institute's activities in the middle of the 1970s.
+PHP Management Seminars and PHP Friendship Clubs also became important parts of the Institute's activities in the middle of the 1970s.

-Meanwhile, the Group staff has increased tenfold.
-Presently the Group has about 380 full-time, permanent employees, 210 of whom are in the Tokyo Office, established in November 1965.
-In addition, the Group contracts a large number of outside specialists as advisors, consultants, and research scholars.
+Presently the Institute has about 340 full-time, permanent employees, 210 of whom are in the Tokyo Office, established in November 1965.
+In addition, the Institute contracts a large number of outside specialists as advisors, consultants, and research scholars.

-The members of the PHP Group are independent joint-stock companies.
-Even though the Group's goals require the pursuit of nonprofit activities, it receives no subsidies or financial assistance from the government or from Matsushita Electric or any other private corporation.
+Even though the Institute’s goals require the pursuit of nonprofit activities, it receives no subsidies or financial assistance from the government or from Panasonic Corporation or any other private organization.

 Long, difficult years manufacturing fixtures in the early days of electricity taught Matsushita many lessons in business and management: the rewards of steady, consistent effort, the importance of employee loyalty and careful training, the necessity of going out on a limb for a product one believes in, the value of trust and confidence among customers and suppliers.

-The small original works grew into Matsushita Electric Industrial Co. which today has close to 800 affiliated companies in Japan and abroad, with 270,000 employees.
-It established a firm place in the world electric appliance business early in the postwar period, and its products are familiar under the "National," "Panasonic" and "Technics" brands.
+The small original works grew into the Panasonic Group which today has more than 600 affiliated companies in Japan and abroad, with close to 300,000 employees.
+It established a firm place in the world of electric appliance business early in the postwar period, and its products are familiar under the "National," "Panasonic" and "Technics" brands.
 (To integrate its corporate and brand image, the name "Panasonic" has been applied throughout the group since October, 2008.)

 This remarkable development did not happen smoothly and without mishap, but only by surmounting one difficulty after another.
 At the end of World War II, the company was temporarily closed down, but Matsushita fought doggedly to reopen the factory with renewed convictions about the significance of business as part of society.
 The experiences of his early years and his belief that the basic principles of business could apply with equal validity to any enterprise, be it the family or even the government, lead him to articulate his vision for a world of peace and happiness.

-As a humanist and a dedicated industrialist, he had arrived at the belief that the true duty of a businessman in society was to make products available to consumers as "readily as running water," and that the abundance thus achieved was among the preconditions for material and spiritual prosperity.
+As a humanist and a dedicated industrialist, he had arrived at the belief that the true duty of his company in society was to make products available to consumers as "readily as running water," and that the abundance thus achieved was among the preconditions for material and spiritual prosperity.
 Although peace, happiness, and prosperity are universally sought, he realized that an organized movement was needed in the pursuit of such goals.
 This led him to found the PHP Institute in November 1946.
-Matsushita was president of Matsushita Electric until 1961, and chairman of the board until 1973.
+Matsushita was president of Matsushita Electric (now Panasonic Corporation) until 1961, and chairman of the board until 1973.
 He served as executive advisor of Matsushita Electric and president of the Institute until his death in April 1989.
-With his vision to inspire us, we at PHP will carry on Konosuke Matsushita's vision to pursue peace, happiness and prosperity in all our activities.
+With his vision to inspire us, we at PHP will carry on Konosuke Matsushita's vision to pursue peace and happiness through prosperity in all our activities.